omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 -  "Has any value": Visitors will enter the property label.
 -  "Has no values": Visitors will enter the property label.

 For the Single (list) and Multiple (list) Select types, Page creators can choose to truncate the values available on this list that is visible to the site visitor by setting a number in the "Truncate values" option.
-Leaving the input blank will list all values.
+Leaving the input blank will display all values.
+Entering in a number will display only that number of facets, in order, with a "See more (X)" link displaying the number of further facets.

 Next, enter the Values that will make up the facets.
 Each value should be on a separate line.
    -  Check the "Show all available values" box to get a sense of the data that is available for input.
 This will return existing values in the property you selected above.
 You may click the "Add all" button to populate the list of values.